raialok/website/content/solutions/problem-1.md

 At this stage, however, we can't use this formula directly because we do not know the value of n.

-We first write a simple function to calculate the value of n by finding the last term
+We will first write a simple function to calculate the value of n by finding the last term

 ```python
 def find_n(a: int, d: int, end: int) -> int: